zqian50/apcsa_material/classwork/recursion/02_06_recursion.md

 }
 ```

-Take pictures of your trace and upload it here: classwork/xx_recursion/FibonacciIteractive/your_files_here
+Take pictures of your notes and upload it here: classwork/xx_recursion/FibonacciIteractive/your_files_here